Campus Point State Marine Conservation Area

 Campus Point State Marine Conservation Area (SMCA) is a marine protected area that protects the waters along and off the coast of the University of California, Santa Barbara, the student community of Isla Vista, and the University's Coal Oil Point Reserve.
 The SMCA covers 10.51 square miles, including Goleta Point (also known as "Campus Point").
 The marine protected areas protect natural habitats and marine life by prohibiting or limiting removal of wildlife from within their boundaries.

 Establishment

 Campus Point SMCA is one of 36 marine protected areas adopted by the California Fish and Game Commission in December, 2010 during the third phase of the Marine Life Protection Act Initiative.
 The MLPAI is a collaborative public process to create a statewide network of protected areas along California's coastline.
 The south coast's new marine protected areas were designed by local divers, fishermen, conservationists and scientists who comprised the South Coast Regional Stakeholder Group.
-Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.
+The task was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.
 The south coast marine protected areas went into effect in 2012.